Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-5-1-release-notes.md

 ## IDE and Tools

 ### Issues Fixed
-  - Log4J binaries updated for critical vulnerability.
+  - Log4J binaries updated for a critical vulnerability.

 ### Deprecated